- The Living Lohan parody.

 - Fozzie's murder in the Muppets/I Know What You Did Last Summer sketch.
 After being stabbed in the back by the killer he wanders on to the stage and gets heckled by Statler and Waldorf.

-Fozzie: Could you stop laughing and call me an ambulance?
+Fozzie: Hey, guys, can you stop laughing and call me an ambulance?

 - The skit explaining how Doc Brown got the plutonium from the Libyan terrorists.
 What truly makes it work is that given how stupid said terrorists had to be to leave him alone with the plutonium, you almost believe this is how it must have happened.